 - Once they have memorised the card ask them to place it back into the other pile and let them shuffle the cards in that pile too.

 - Pick up the pile and start to look through them.
 You will immediately see the odd card out but pause for dramatic effect or look like your are studying the cards intently.

 - Hold it up to the audience and ask the spectator to confirm that it is their card!

 Looking For More?

-Don’t miss your FREE download of these card tricks so the kids can practice any time!
+Don’t miss your FREE download of these card tricks for kids so they can practice any time!

 You have to be able to spell to do this trick.
 You pretend you can’t find the card the spectator has picked so you have to ask them what card it was.
 But with some simple counting and spelling tricks you can wow them when you spell out the name of their card and it appears as the final card.

 This is another memory trick but with no preparation involved.